Valdgir/valdgir.github.io/index.md

 ## About me

-My name is Matthias, my profession is a Java programmer, and the unknown is the reason why I'm here.
-I have a beggining of something that might end as a [balloon shooting game](https://github.com/Valdgir/99balloons).
+My name is Matthias, my profession is Java programming, and the unknown is a reason why I'm here.
+I have a beginning of something that might end as a [balloon shooting game](https://github.com/Valdgir/99balloons).
+If you're interested in switching your religious beliefs to atheism, read [my note](Valdgir-metamorfoza.md) in Polish.

 ## Contact